OxyContin Abuse Symptoms, Side Effects, and Addiction Treatment

 There are various long-term effects of OxyContin use.
 According to the DSM-5, the following social effects are sometimes caused by OxyContin addiction or dependence:

-- Increased risk for contracting HIV or Hepatitis.
+- Increased risk of contracting HIV or Hepatitis.

 - Collapsed veins.